expinc/sunagent/docs/API_REFERENCE.md

 * program: The program to execute the script, e.g., bash, python.
 * separateOutput: *false* to return all output together (default). *true* to return stdout and stderr separately.
 * waitSeconds: Seconds to wait for the script execution to complete.
 If timeout, the script process will be killed.
 The default value is 60.
 Set it as 0 if wait until the script completes execution.
+* async: *true* to make this request be handled by a background job. *false* to make this request be handled synchronously as usual.
+Default is *false*.

 Body: script content.